What are the Construction Loan Requirements?

 Understanding Construction Loan Requirements

 Construction loans are one of the many loan products we make available to our members at Truliant Federal Credit Union.
-Here are some helpful tips to consider and be aware of as you begin your journey.
+Here are some helpful tips to consider and be aware of as you begin your journey.1.
+Credit Score and Income Minimums

-As is typical with any type of loan, you’ll want your credit to be in tip-top shape.
+With any type of loan, you’ll want your credit to be in tip-top shape.
 Construction loans and mortgages, especially, require good credit to get approved, so make sure to review your credit report many months before you’re in the market and work to increase your score.
 Pay down debt, get debt-to-income as low as possible and make sure there are no errors on your report.
 Additionally, don’t make any large purchases in the months before you’re going to apply for a construction loan.
 Most lenders typically want a minimal credit score of 680 for the loan to be considered, some want the score to be 720 or better.

 2. Income